Canon 77D vs Panasonic GH4

 Studio photographers will appreciate that the Panasonic GH4 (unlike the 77D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The 77D is a recent model that features in the current product line-up of Canon.
-In contrast, the GH4 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GH4 was succeeded by the Panasonic GH5.
+Both the 77D and the GH4 have been discontinued, but can regularly be found used on ebay.
+The GH4 was replaced by the Panasonic GH5, while the 77D does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 77D or the Panasonic GH4 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.